-What Insurance does not cover: Insurance does not cover coordination of treatment planning with school districts, other medical professional, patient contact / emails / texts outside of the therapeutic session.
+What Insurance does not cover: Insurance does not cover coordination of treatment planning with school districts, other medical professionals, patient contact / emails / texts outside of the therapeutic session.
 Dr. Hartman will not charge for reasonable contact that last 5-10 minutes in length.
 However, for report writing, consultation, and other types of needs, Dr. Hartman will charge at the rates sited below for Private Pay Patients.
 Dr. Hartman will always notify you prior to providing a service if private pay reimbursement is expected.

 Sometimes referred to as out-of-pocket, private pay patients pay for sessions directly to Dr. Hartman at an agreed upon fee arrangement.